Scholarships

 Apply for Berman

-Available to one undergraduate or graduate student in Special Education.
+Available to two undergraduate or graduate students in Special Education.

 The essay prompt (no more than 750 words, 3,800 characters) is: "What are the challenges facing teachers working with students with special needs?"